supple-kit/supple-css/README.md

 * [Getting started](#getting-started)

 ## Why use supple:
-> It is a small but powerfull (S)CSS framework designed specially with the latest browsers in mind.
+> It is a small but powerful (S)CSS framework designed specially with the latest browsers in mind.
 The framework is made with an eye on the future.
 It uses utilises new [CSS webstandards](https://cssdb.org/) like custom properties, Grid layout, Flexbox, logical properties, .

 Supple provides little to no design wich means no undoing other peoples design decisions.

 ## Features
 A grasp of Supple's featureset:

-* Sensible, powerfull reset for web applications.
+* Sensible, powerful reset for web applications.
 * Suite of functions and mixins for speedy development.
 * CSS Grid & Flexbox objects  for creating layouts.
 * Objects for reusable solutions to common features.